jade-smith/C4CHCO-DataAnalysis/README.md

 # Connect for Health Colorado — Open Enrollment 2025
-## SQL + Power BI + Tableau Analytics Project
+## SQL Project

 A data analytics portfolio project built from the **Connect for Health Colorado 2025 Open Enrollment Report** ("By the Numbers").
-This project transforms the PDF report's raw data into a relational database with analysis queries and two BI dashboards.
+This project transforms the PDF report's raw data into a relational database with analysis queries.

 ---